Poiki/Synclify/readme.md

 1. Log into the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 2. Create a **new app**.
 Give it a name such as `Synclify Local`.
-3. In *Settings ¡ú Redirect URIs*, add:
+3. In *Settings â†’ Redirect URIs*, add:

    ```
    http://127.0.0.1:8000/callback
    ```